mnpw-leeds/PSIPREDauto/README.md

 `python -m PSIPREDauto.PSIPREDauto_commandline --single --input "C:\Sequences\TestSeq.fasta" --email "foo@bar.com" --output "C:\Sequences\Results"`

 Submitting a batch job is similar, but the `--batch` keyword must be used instead of `--single`.
-For example to submit all .fasta files in "C:\Sequences" and save the results in "C:\Sequences\Results\Output {timestamp}" you would use the following:
+For example to submit all .fasta files in "C:\Sequences" and save the results in "C:\Sequences\Results\Output <timestamp>" you would use the following:

 `python -m PSIPREDauto.PSIPREDauto_commandline --batch --input "C:\Sequences" --email "foo@bar.com" --output "C:\Sequences\Results"`